ic3-software/ic3-reporting-api/doc/embed/EmbeddingJavascript.md

 approach, an instance of `IReporting` is passed back to the host application.

 Please refer to the source code of a running [example](https://github.com/ic3-software/ic3-demo-embedded-react) for more details about this context usage and configuration.
+The source code of the `DashboardsLoaderDivContext` class is available [here](https://github.com/ic3-software/ic3-reporting-api/blob/main/src/Loader.ts) for up-to-date information.

 **Configuration:** while loading icCube several parameters related to the way the application is being configured can be specified.